pvcraven/arcade_book/source/labs/lab_03_function_drawing/function_drawing.rst

 =============================

 Draw and animate an image.
 Update your program from Lab 2, or create a new program.
+Lab is worth 20 points, see the breakdown below.

-Incorporate the following items: (20 pts)
+Incorporate the following items:

 * Create three functions that draw something.
-(15 pts total)
+(15 pts total, up to 5 pts per function)

   * Define the function and successfully call it.
 (1 pt)
   * Make your drawing function complex.
 0 points for a one-line function that